Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Talam Labu (Indonesian Pumpkin Coconut Cake)

 Is Kuih Talam Labu gluten-free?

-Yes, Kuih Talam Labu is naturally gluten-free because it uses rice flour and tapioca flour instead of wheat flour—making it suitable for gluten-sensitive diets.
+Yes.
+Traditional Kuih Talam Labu is naturally gluten-free because it uses rice flour and tapioca flour instead of wheat flour.
+As always, check your ingredient labels if cooking for someone with celiac disease or severe gluten intolerance.

 Can I make Kuih Talam Labu without a steamer?